kxrrym03/Startup-Data-Analysis/README.md

-THis is an analysis of startups and hoe they are funded in dollars.
+This is an analysis of startups and how they are funded in dollars.
 The KNN A lgorith is used to determine the funding round of each startup in various industries.
 Decison Tree is used to determine the exist status of each startup which has a moderate accuracy of up to 50%.